NadicaSm/Statistical-Analysis-and-Machine-Learning-for-EGG-based-Nausea-Detection/README.md

 21) nausea_onset - binary indicator whether for analyzed datasegment nausea occured or not

 ## NOTE
-For the sake of computational reproducibility each R. file contains R version and commented header with groundhog library (https://groundhogr.com/).
+For the sake of computational reproducibility, each R script contains R version and commented header with [groundhog](https://groundhogr.com/) function that loads packages and appropriate on the selected chosen date from [CRAN](https://cran.r-project.org/) (The Comprehensive R Archive Network).

 ## Disclaimer
 The R code is provided without any guarantee and it is not intended for medical purposes.